WALKS OF ART

 Two servants sort laundry in the background — one has her head half inside a chest.

-This is someone's daily life, rendered in the most beautiful paint ever applied to canvas.
+This is someone's daily life, rendered in luminous paint.

 The flesh is warm.